.NET/C#

 Let’s examine the query in more detail:

-• Use a column or an expression ( expr ) with the IN operator in the WHERE clause.
+• Use a column or an expression ( expr ) with the IN operator in the clause.

 • Separate the values in the list by commas (,).